-The plaintiff is unsuccessful in his assertion that, in addition to ice avalanches, glacier collapses and rock slides, the experts had also identified rock slides.

-/The Canadian authorities, who must include landslides as potential trigger events in their investigations, refer to a report by the Canadian firm BGC Engineering (hereinafter: BGC) dated 17.01.2024 (Extended Report, Annex to Appendix BK36).
-Just like the
+The plaintiff is unsuccessful in his assertion that, in addition to ice avalanches, glacier collapses and rock slides, the experts were required to consider rock slides as potential trigger events, referring to to a report by the Canadian firm BGC Engineering (hereinafter:

-As in the Haeberli report, the BGC report also deals exclusively with the question of the probability of a rockfall or landslide, but not with the probability of the plaintiff's property being affected by a tidal wave triggered by such a rockfall.
+BGC) dated 17.01.2024 (Extended Report, Annex to Appendix BK36).
+Just like the the Haeberli report, the BGC report also deals exclusively with the question of the probability of a rockfall or landslide, but not with the probability of the plaintiff's property being affected by a tidal wave triggered by such a rockfall.
 Moreover, the probability of 4.7% stated by BGC is only achieved by increasing the initially determined probability by a factor of 100.
 Neither the experts nor the Senate can see a comprehensible basis for this.